 They sure do.
 Forward even designed their app setup to design for this as it’s the first thing you see.

+There are a handful of preventive treatments and screenings available for Cancer.
 Its a big one in prevention, but cancer management is not something you want with Forward.
 For that a full team is helpful.
 Even still Forward puts great emphasis on knowledge and making sure you get the right screenings at the right time.

 One piece of this management is a genetic screening.
 Forward outsources this to a company called Color, but can also pull information from 23andme results.